 Care Tips: If the pH level is too high (alkaline), you can lower it by adding peat moss or sulfur to the mix.
 Organic matter is also important in the soil requirements for Anthurium Forgetii – Forget’s Anthurium as it helps retain moisture without making the mix too dense.

 Adding organic material such as composted bark or coconut coir will improve the overall texture of your potting mix and provide essential nutrients for healthy growth.
-It’s worth mentioning that reusing old soil from previous plants may not be ideal for anthuriums since they prefer fresh, nutrient-rich soil with good drainage characteristics.

-So even though recycling sounds good in theory, starting fresh with new potting mix may be beneficial when caring for this particular species.
 Care Tips: Whenever repotting your Anthurium Forgetii – Forget’s Anthurium, make sure you have sterilized all tools and pots ahead of time so as not to introduce harmful bacteria into the new environment.

 Anthurium Forgetii – Forget’s Anthurium Potting and Repotting